 Question 7.
 Are foreign schools ever eligible for the Yellow Ribbon program?

-Answer: The recent passage of Public Law 116-315, Section 1008, “Technical Correction to Clarify Eligibility for Participation in Yellow Ribbon Program of Department of Veterans Affairs,” will allow foreign schools to participate in the Yellow Ribbon Program.
+Answer: Public Law 116-315, Section 1008, “Technical Correction to Clarify Eligibility for Participation in Yellow Ribbon Program of Department of Veterans Affairs,” which modified Section 3317(a) of title 38, allowed foreign schools to participate in the Yellow Ribbon Program beginning August 1, 2021.
 In accordance with the law, VA has implemented an open season timeframe of June 1st through July 31st for foreign schools to apply for the Yellow Ribbon program.
-The announcement for foreign schools to apply for the Yellow Ribbon program will be provided prior to the commencement of the open season.
+The announcement for foreign schools to apply for the Yellow Ribbon program will be provided prior to the commencement of open season.

 Question 8.
 Are schools that do not offer a degree program eligible for the Yellow Ribbon program?

-Answer: No, the Yellow Ribbon program is only available for U.S. IHLs, including branches located overseas.
+Answer: No, the Yellow Ribbon program is only available for U.S. or foreign IHLs.

 Question 9.
 For public schools, can Yellow Ribbon funds cover all the out-of-state tuition and fees charges?

 Answer: Yes, the Yellow Ribbon program could be used to cover the difference between the in-state and out-of-state tuition and fee charges.
+However, Section 3679(c) of title 38, United States Code (U.S.C.) generally makes yellow Ribbon not needed at Public schools as “covered individuals” are no longer charged out-of-state tuition and fees.
 Also, see Q&A 4, above.

 Question 10.
 Does a Veteran, survivor, or designated transferee have to be at the 100% benefit tier to be eligible for the Yellow Ribbon Program?

 Answer: Yes, only Veterans entitled to the maximum benefit rate (based on service requirements) or their designated transferees may receive this funding.
-Active duty service members and their spouses are not eligible until August 1, 2022.
+Active duty service members and their spouses are eligible on or after August 1, 2022.
 Child transferees of active duty service members may be eligible if the service member is qualified at the 100% rate.
-As of August 1, 2018, spouses and children receiving Fry Scholarship benefits are also eligible for the Yellow Ribbon program.,
+As of August 1, 2018, spouses and children receiving Fry Scholarship benefits are also eligible for the Yellow Ribbon program.

 Question 11.
 How do you calculate Yellow Ribbon program benefits for part-time students?